Getting a Commercial Mortgage For Your Business

 - The type of property you’re buying: Commercial mortgages can be used to purchase a wide range of property types, including shops, factories, hotels, office blocks and more.
 The rates you will be offered might vary depending on the property type as certain lenders will specialise in some and not others.
 Seeking out a whole-of-market broker will help you find the best lender based on the type of investment

-Taking steps such as increasing your deposit size and putting up extra security can help minimise the risk involved in a commercial mortgage deal, but the best way to get the best rates is to apply through a broker who has access to the whole market.
+Taking steps such as increasing your deposit size and putting up extra security can help minimise the risk involved in a business deal, but the best way to get the best rates is to apply through a broker who has access to the whole market.
 That way, you can rest assured that all of the best mortgages you’re eligible for will be within reach.

 How long is a business mortgage?